 Potential clients contact our firm every week and ask the same question: Can I be charged with sexual assault just because someone said I did it?

 The answer is yes.
 For the most part, you can be charged with sexual assault based just on what someone said.
 But that doesn’t mean you’ll be convicted.
-Sexual assault defense attorneys Matt Meyer, Ben Van Severen, and Matt Last all confidently defend sexual assault cases.
+Our sexual assault defense attorneys all confidently defend sexual assault cases.
 Often, when defending sex assault cases, we’re able to point out inconsistencies in the alleged-victim’s statement.
 Things such as alibi defenses are often relevant.
 And obviously the government can’t rely on any physical evidence.
 In conclusion, if you’re facing sexual assault, rape, or any criminal allegation, hiring a top criminal defense attorney is crucial.

 But there isn’t any physical evidence.
 How can I be charged?